Praise for The Ethics of Killing Animals (Oxford University Press, 2016):

 - applied ethics, in particular animal ethics, environmental ethics, climate ethics, population ethics and bioethics

-I am currently working on a book about welfare, provisionally titled Welfare: Concept, Conceptions and Relevance
+I am currently working on a book about welfare, provisionally titled Doing Good: Philosophical Questions about Welfare and Its Promotion.

 Find more information about Killing Happy Animals.
 Explorations in Utilitarian Ethics here.
 Find a review here: Review of Tatjana Višak, Killing Happy Animals Explorations in Utilitarian Ethics.